pymupdf/PyMuPDF/docs/page.rst

       :arg rect_like rect: the rectangle into which the text should be inserted.
 Text is automatically wrapped to a new line at box width.
 Lines not fitting into the box will be invisible.

       :arg str text: the text. *(New in v1.17.0)* May contain any mixture of Latin, Greek, Cyrillic, Chinese, Japanese and Korean characters.
 The respective required font is automatically determined.
-      :arg float fontsize: the font size.
+      :arg float fontsize: the :data:`fontsize`.
 Default is 12.
       :arg str fontname: the font name.
 Default is "Helv".
 Accepted alternatives are "Cour", "TiRo", "ZaDb" and "Symb".
 The name may be abbreviated to the first two characters, like "Co" for "Cour".
 Lower case is also accepted. *(Changed in v1.16.0)* Bold or italic variants of the fonts are **no longer accepted**.
 A user-contributed script provides a circumvention for this restriction -- see section *Using Buttons and JavaScript* in chapter :ref:`FAQ`. *(New in v1.17.0)* The actual font to use is now determined on a by-character level, and all required fonts (or sub-fonts) are automatically included.
 Therefore, you should rarely ever need to care about this parameter and let it default (except you insist on a serifed font for your non-CJK text parts).
       :arg sequence,float text_color: *(new in v1.16.0)* the text color.
 Default is black.